-The history of India begins with the birth of the Indus Valley Civilization, also known as the Harappan Civilization, and the coming of the Aryans.
-The first traces of planned and permanent settlements of human communities in the Indus valley flourished around 2600 BCE., in the western part of South Asia.
+The history of India begins with the birth of the Indus Valley Civilization, also known as the Harappan Civilization and the coming of the Aryans.
+The first traces of planned and permanent settlements of human communities in the Indus Valley flourished around 2600 BCE., in the western part of South Asia.
 Indus Valley was home to the most important of the four ancient urban civilizations – Egypt, Mesopotamia, India, and China.
-Till 1920 nothing was known to the world about this civilization when the Archaeological Department of India administered excavations within the Indus valley where the ruins of the two old cities referred to as Harappa and Mohenjo-Daro were discovered, which had an advanced system of ancient urban and sanitary planning with wide paved streets and buildings flourishing economic system.
-The people of the Indus valley civilization lived in well-planned towns and well-designed houses made of baked bricks as well as practiced agriculture, domesticated animals, silver ornaments, toys, pottery wares, made tools and war weapons from copper, bronze, tin and they even traded with some Middle East countries.
+Till 1920 nothing was known to the world about this civilization when the Archaeological Department of India administered excavations within the Indus Valley where the ruins of the two old cities referred to as Harappa and Mohenjo-Daro were discovered, which had an advanced system of ancient urban and sanitary planning with wide paved streets and buildings flourishing economic system.
+The people of the Indus Valley civilization lived in well-planned towns and well-designed houses made of baked bricks as well as practiced agriculture, domesticated animals, silver ornaments, toys, pottery wares, made tools and war weapons from copper, bronze, and tin and they even traded with some Middle East countries.
 Indus Valley Civilization went into a sudden decline around 1500 BCE, mainly due to natural calamities.

 Nomadic Indo-European tribes called the Aryans entered India through the Khyber Pass of the Hindu Kush mountain around 1500 BCE after the collapse of the Indus Valley Civilization.
 The Aryans originated from the area of the Caspian Sea in central Asia and they soon started penetrating the east, flourishing along the Ganga and Yamuna Rivers.

 Vedic Era: Beginning of Religious History In India